ibm-cloud-docs/vpc/block_storage_is_manage.md

 ![Figure showing volume metrics.](/images/volume-read-write-metrics.png "Figure showing volume read/write metrics."){: caption="Figure 1.
 Read/write metrics for block storage volumes." caption-side="bottom"}

-## Volume performance when restoring from a snapshot
+## Volume performance when you restore from a snapshot
 {: #block-vol-restore-snap}

-Boot and data volume performance is initially degraded when restoring from a snapshot.
+Boot and data volume performance is initially degraded when you restore them from a snapshot.
 During the restoration, your data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}}.
-After the restoration process has completed, you should realize full IOPS on your new volume.
+After the restoration process is complete, full IOPS can be realized on the new volume.

-Restoring a boot volume from a "bootable" snapshot and then using it to provision a new instance results in slower performance because restored boot volume is not yet fully hydrated (that is, fully provisioned).
+Restoring a boot volume from a "bootable" snapshot and then using it to provision an instance results in slower performance because restored boot volume is not yet fully hydrated (that is, fully provisioned).
 Performance is slower than creating an instance from a regular boot volume.

 ## Block storage volume status
 {: #block-storage-vpc-status}